Is it possible to lose weight and gain muscle? YES! Is it probable? No. But if it is possible then how in the world do you do it?

 My first step: Skip the rest days.

 I worked out 5 days a week, and I noticed, I felt like crap on Sundays.
-The reason was because I took a Saturday AND Sunday rest break.
+The reason was that I took a Saturday AND Sunday rest break.

 I can hear you crying now “But Drew I HAVE to rest one day, or my muscles…. blah blah blah.”